nickbalan/pokedex-app/README.md

 ## My Role
 - Full-Stack Web Developer

-## The 5 Ws
+## The 5 W's
 - Who? — My professional network, as well as potential employers
 - What? — A JavaScript App built with HTML, CSS, and JavaScript, which uses an external API
 - When? — Immediately!
 The code of the app is accessible  for viewing in my GitHub repository
 - Where? — Potential employers, clients, and collaborators might look at the code directly from my GitHub repository or be directed to my GitHub profile from my portfolio website
-- Why?
-For my potential employers, clients, and collaborators to see how I create the architecture of a JavaScript App and how I test and debug my code.
+- Why? — For my potential employers, clients, and collaborators to see how I create the architecture of a JavaScript App and how I test and debug my code.

 ## User Goals
 - As a user, I should be able to view a list of data and see more details for a given data item on demand